 She is the past vice chair of the Church Pension Fund Board of Trustees and has served on the Board of Directors of CREDO (a national resource program fostering Episcopal Church clergy leadership and wellness) and the Steering Committee of Bishops Working for a Just World.
 She currently serves on the House of Bishops Pastoral Development Committee and the Board of Directors of the Episcopal Church Investment Group.
 In the Diocese of Massachusetts she is vice president of Episcopal City Mission.
 She also is the immediate past president of the Massachusetts Council of Churches and currently serves on its Working Board and Advisory Board.

 A native of Cleveland, she was ordained to the priesthood in 1982 in the Diocese of Newark.
-Prior to her consecration, she served most recently as rector of St. Luke and St. Simon Cyrene Church in Rochester, N.Y., where she was also an adjunct professor at Colgate Rochester Divinity School.
+Prior to her consecration as bishop, she served most recently as rector of St. Luke and St. Simon Cyrene Church in Rochester, N.Y., where she was also an adjunct professor at Colgate Rochester Divinity School.

 - Full bio Gayle E. Harris (43.8 KB)